DerekYang2/FluentDL/README.md

 The application is now installed, and you should be able to find "FluentDL" with Search or in your Apps list.

-### Manual Installation
-Running the `FluentDL_{VERSION}_x64_MSIX.msix` file will open the Microsoft Store installer prompt that handles the installation and all dependencies (including the FFmpeg executable).
-This installation process requires an extra step because the certificate is currently self-signed.
-It must be trusted by the user before running the MSIX installer, otherwise the install button is greyed-out.

-In order to trust the certificate, click and open the `FluentDL_Certificate.cer` certificate file in the folder.

-You will see a security warning prompt ("Do you want to open this file?") and press open.

-Next, the certificate pop-up will explain how to add the certificate to "Trusted Root Certification Authorities".
-In order to this, follow these steps:

-- Press `Install Certificate...`, which should open "Certificate Import Wizard"
-- Choose  `Local Machine` then select `Next`
-- Choose `Place all certificates in the following store` then press `Browse...`, which should open a new dialog
-- In the new "Select Certificate Store" dialog, select the second option `Trusted Root Certification Authorities` and press `OK`
-- Select `Next` and then `Finish`.
-You should see a dialog that says: The import was successful.

-After adding the certificate to this storage, `FluentDL_Certificate.cer` should be trusted and you may now run `FluentDL_{VERSION}_x64_MSIX.msix`.

 ## Authentication

 Before using the application, head over to the settings page through the sidebar.